bscw21027/Hangman_game/README.md

 This Hangman Game is licensed under the MIT License.
 You are free to use, modify, and distribute the code as per the terms of the license.

 # Acknowledgements
 The Hangman Game project was developed by bscw@itu.edu.pk.
-Special thanks to.

 # Contributing
 Contributions to the Hangman Game project are welcome!
 If you encounter any issues or have ideas for improvements, feel free to open an issue or submit a pull request on the GitHub repository.